Kakamay Movement

 Our Work with TESDA: TVET, FSL Integration, and Micro-Credentials

-Kakamay Movement works with the Technical Education and Skills Development Authority (TESDA) to advance inclusive Technical and Vocational Education and Training (TVET) systems that ensure Deaf learners and Filipino Sign Language users are not excluded from national skills development and certification pathways.
+Kakamay Movement collaborates with the Technical Education and Skills Development Authority (TESDA) to enhance inclusive education through innovative Technical and Vocational Education and Training (TVET) systems.
+This partnership ensures that Deaf learners and users of Filipino Sign Language (FSL) are included in national skills development and certification pathways, advocating for Deaf community empowerment and accessible learning opportunities.

 Key areas of collaboration include: